 Now, overall, Magic Mike XXL is not a great movie.
 And it's singularly heterosexual focus seems like a huge oversight for the year 2015.
 And where are all the Asian-American male strippers at?!
 But you and I both know that all those Step Up movies exist not because of the riveting plots or character development or social consciousness.
 It's the dance numbers.
 And so it is with MMXXL.

-[Update 03.09.17: I'm still mixing up personal essays with movie reviews, now at Thai Movie Central.
+[Wait!
+There's more!
+I mix personal essays with movie reviews also at Thai Movie Central.
 Check out my essay/review about Bangkok Traffic (Love) Story, which covers my recent trip to Thailand.]